cerndigitalmemory/oais-platform/docs/user.md

 If your data is not exported yet:

-- Export it in a consistent format from a number of different sources.
+- Export it in a harmonised format from a number of different sources.
 E.g.:
   - GitLab repositories (including discussions, issues, threads, source code, releases, etc)
   - CERN Digital Repositories such as Indico, CDS, Zenodo, ...
 - Export from services where data is not published/cannot be exported (e.g. CodiMD)
 - Create "exports" from your local filesystem (or e.g. from CERNBox)
-- Provide examples of "export" mechanisms you can adapt to your needs
 - Prepare and curate your personal archive of documents scattered around different digital repositories while working at CERN

-If already have a way to export your data, by submitting it to the platform you will be able to:
+If you already have a way to export your data, by submitting it to the platform you will be able to:

 - Get data in a form that can be _disseminated_ and is able to live on its own, without the need of any digital repository or additional software
 - Push the preservation versions of important institutional data to the CERN Tape Archive (and not only byte level)
 - Get your files automatically converted into preservation formats.
 E.g.:
   - AC3, AIFF, MP3, WAV, WMA into WAVE
   - AVI, FLV, MOV, MPEG-1, MPEG-2, MPEG-4, SWF, WMV into FFV1/LPCM in MKV
   - PDF to PDF/A
   - BMP, GIF, JPG, JP2*, PCT, PNG*, PSD, TIFF, TGA to TIFF
-- Make your data discover-able and search-able on the Digital Memory Registry
+- Make your data findable and search-able on the Digital Memory Registry

 ## Preliminar definitions

-Some important distinctions to make before digging in:

 #### SIP, AIP, DIP